Lexii Alijai

 Alexis Alijai Lynch (February 19, 1998 – January 1, 2020), better known by her stage name Lexii Alijai, was an American rapper, singer, and songwriter.
+Born and raised in Saint Paul, Minnesota, Alijai was part of the Twin Cities hip-hop scene.
+She released Growing Pains—her only full-length, studio album—in 2017.
+Alijai was a rising star in the local music scene when she died in Minneapolis in 2020.

-Early life
+Early life and education

 Lexii Alijai was born and raised in Saint Paul, Minnesota.
 She was the granddaughter of musician Roger Troutman, founder of funk band Zapp.
 Her father, Roger Lynch, the son of Roger Troutman, was also a musician.
 She attended Como Park Senior High School in Saint Paul, following an interest in basketball, but then focused on music instead and transferred to Creative Arts Secondary School, before then enrolling in an online school.
 Alijai ultimately dropped out to pursue a full-time music career and began rapping over the beats of popular songs by artists such as Dej Loaf, 2Pac and Drake.